hbctraining/versioning_data_scripts/README.md

 # Versioning your Data and Scripts

-Wednesday August 7, 2019
+Wednesday August 21, 2019

-Authors: Radhika Khetani (rkhetani), Bob Freeman (devbioinfoguy), Meeta Mistry (mistrm82), Kathleen Keating (kthlnktng)
+Authors: Radhika Khetani ([rkhetani](https://github.com/rkhetani)), Bob Freeman ([devbioinfoguy](https://github.com/devbioinfoguy)), Meeta Mistry ([mistrm82](https://github.com/mistrm82)), Kathleen Keating ([kthlnktng](https://github.com/kthlnktng))

 ## Overview:
 Tired of wading through files/folders titled 'paper_v1', 'paper_v2', 'paper_v3_beforeAdvisor'... ?
 This hands-on workshop will introduce the concepts of using a *version control system* to manage changes and the history of your data files (text, web, scripts, etc.).

+The lessons in this repository provide an introduction to Git using the GUI client from [GitKraken](https://www.gitkraken.com/git-client) and the Github interface online.

 ## Pre-lesson Preparation: